eranchetz/ChibiHashGo/README.md

 # ChibiHashGo

 ChibiHashGo is a simple, fast 64-bit hash function implemented in Go.
-It's designed for performance and ease of use in applications where hashing is required.
+It is designed for performance and ease of use in applications where efficient hashing is required.
-Go port of N-R-K/ChibiHash.
-See the article ChibiHash: A small, fast 64-bit hash function for more information.

 ## Features
 - Minimal dependencies
 - Optimized for performance
-- Provides a small, fast 64-bit hash function
+- Supports inputs of varying sizes (small keys to large datasets)
+- Includes comprehensive benchmarks and GitHub Actions integration for CI

 ## Installation